Remus Lupin: Harry Potter and the Deathly Hallows

-Lupin remains active in the Order of the Phoenix throughout the year, while their increasingly desperate situation drives members such as Aberforth Dumbledore to quit.
-Loyalists with the wizarding wireless hear him run the casualty reports section on the pirate radio station Potterwatch under the pseudonym of Romulus (a tribute to the twins Romulus and Remus who were raised by wolves).
-Late in the year, Tonks gives birth to a healthy baby boy named Teddy Remus Lupin, who demonstrates Metamorphmagus tendencies instead of lycanthropy.
-Harry was named his godfather.
+Lupin remains active in the Order of the Phoenix throughout the year.
+Loyalists with the wizarding wireless hear him run the casualty reports section on the pirate radio station Potterwatch under the pseudonym of Romulus, a tribute to the twins Romulus and Remus who were raised by wolves.
+Months later, Tonks gives birth to a healthy baby boy named Teddy Lupin, who demonstrates Metamorphmagus tendencies instead of lycanthropy, and Lupin meets up with Harry to reconcile with him, naming him his son's godfather.

 Lupin commands a group of defenders on the school grounds during the Battle of Hogwarts and is last mentioned to be duelling Antonin Dolohov.
 Both Lupin and Tonks die in combat, killed by Dolohov and Bellatrix Lestrange, respectively, leaving Teddy an orphan with Harry Potter as his godfather and Andromeda Tonks as his guardian.
-JK Rowling has since stated that she originally intended for both Lupin and Tonks to survive.
+J. K. Rowling has since stated that she originally intended for both Lupin and Tonks to survive.

 When Harry uses the Resurrection Stone, a younger-looking Lupin, along with Sirius, James, and Lily accompany Harry through the Forbidden Forest as he approaches Voldemort and an apparently imminent death.
 Harry apologizes to them all for their deaths, most especially to Lupin, for he would no longer have a chance to raise his son.
-Lupin tells Harry that he is sorry too, but also that his son will know what his father died for - a world in which his son would lead a happier life - and hopes that he will understand.
+Lupin tells Harry that he is sorry too, but also that his son will know what his father died for – a world in which his son would lead a happier life – and hopes that he will understand.
 The four spectres ward off Dementors as they travel through the forest, much like Patronuses, and are invisible to all but Harry.
 They disappear when Harry drops the Resurrection Stone as he goes to face the Dark Lord.